-If the employee ordinarily works on a Sunday he/she should be paid one and a half times the wage for every hour worked.
-If the parties agree, the employee can be paid by giving her/him time off of one and a half hours for each overtime hour worked.
+If the employee ordinarily works on a Sunday, they should be paid one and a half times the wage for every hour worked, with a minimum of the normal rate for the full day.
+If the parties agree, the employee can be paid by giving them time off of one and a half hours for each overtime hour worked.